 Reduce your drinking to reduce your risk.
 The good news is the less a person drinks, the lower their risk of developing a cancer caused by alcohol.
 Almost a quarter of us also don’t drink.
 And there’s a heap of simple alternatives to alcohol.

-If you do drink, health experts recommend drinking no more than two standard drinks on any day.
+If you do drink, health experts recommend drinking no more than four standard drinks on any one day, and no more than 10 standard drinks across a week.